-The structural-magnetic framework showed a significant number of magnetic structures without equivalence to geological features mapped.
+The structural-magnetic framework showed a significant number of lineaments without equivalence to mapped geological features.
 Nevertheless, some contact relationships could be confirmed, such as the Northern Valsungana Batholith boundaries.
-The incompatibility may be attributed to the low contrast of magnetic susceptibility between of study area rocks and its high structural complexity.
+The incompatibility may be attributed to the low contrast of magnetic susceptibility between of the study area rocks and its high structural complexity.